kevin-allen/tfl_inference_classification/README.md

 # tfl_inference_classification

-This provides code to perform inference using the TensorFlow Lite C++ API.
+This provides code performing inference and GradCam using the TensorFlow Lite C++ API.

+Most of the example programs take a model and image as arguments.

+## AIInference Class

-It contains a AIInference class that you can use to perform inference using TF Lite models.
+Perform inference using TF Lite models.

+The models can be float32, uint8, or int8.

-The code is based on some examples provided with the [TensorFlow source code](https://github.com/nxp-imx/tensorflow-imx/tree/lf-6.1.36_2.1.0/tensorflow/lite/examples/label_image).
-I took some inspiration from the label_image example.
+The code is loosely based on [examples in the TensorFlow source repository](https://github.com/nxp-imx/tensorflow-imx/tree/lf-6.1.36_2.1.0/tensorflow/lite/examples/label_image).

-## Start developing
+## Compile these programs

-You will need to have the source code for TensorFlow and you should be able to compile it on your machine.
+You will need to have the source code for TensorFlow somewhere on your computer for compilation.
 For information: https://github.com/kevin-allen/phyBOARD/blob/main/tfl.md

+### Clone the tfl_inference_classification repository
 ```
 cd ~/repo
 git clone https://github.com/kevin-allen/tfl_inference_classification.git
 ```

+### Adapt the build instructions to find the location of the tensorflow repository.

 Edit the CMakefile.txt to set the path to the tensorflow repository.